Rensvandeschoot/software-overview-machine-learning-for-screening-text/README.md

 ## [RobotAnalyst](http://www.nactem.ac.uk/robotanalyst/)

 RobotAnalyst was developed as part of the Supporting Evidence-based Public Health Interventions using Text Mining project to support the literature screening phase of systematic reviews.
-The current version of RobotAnalyst is mounted on a University of Manchester server and is a prototype demo system for research purposes at Manchester University and partners.
+The current version of RobotAnalyst is mounted on a University of Manchester server and is a prototype demo system for research purposes at Manchester University and partners (see [response to issue #29](https://github.com/Rensvandeschoot/software-overview-machine-learning-for-screening-text/issues/29#issuecomment-2517211394)).

 # Software